phildionne/golden-bootstrap/readme.md

 Golden Bootstrap is a bunch of less written css rules giving you the divine power of using golden ratio sized columns with Bootstrap.

 ## Getting started
-Include golden-bootstrap.less in bootstrap.less, compile and that's it.
+Include `golden-bootstrap.less` in `bootstrap.less`, compile and that's it.

 ```
 // Grid system and page structure